sateeshperi/2019-DCG-UNR/quality-trimming.md

 # Short read quality and trimming

-You should now be logged into your Jetstream computer!
+You should now be logged into your Atmosphere computer!
 You should see something like this

 ```
-dibbears@js-168-17:~$
+sateeshp@vm142-35:~$
 ```

 ## Data source